radhouenchbinou/burger-app-react-redux/README.md

 ##Project content

-A burger Builder App created when learning with [Maximillian udemy react course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) the project contains:
+A burger Builder App created when learning with [Maximillian udemy react course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) you can find it for free in freecoursesite.com the project contains:

 - functions component